Essential guide to becoming a part-time real estate agent

 10. Start working

-Once your license is issued and you're affiliated with a brokerage, you can begin working as a real estate agent.
-Build your client base, market properties, and negotiate transactions while adhering to ethical and legal standards set by your state and the National Association of Realtors (NAR)
+Once your license is issued and you have an affiliation with a brokerage, you can begin working as a real estate agent.
+Build your client base, market properties, and negotiate transactions while adhering to ethical and legal standards set by your state and the NAR.

 Maintain your license by completing continuing education courses as required by your state.
 This ensures you stay informed about industry changes, legal updates, and best practices in real estate.